spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitor_vms_snmp_default/README.md

 * vmzabbix03 MySQL by Zabbix agent 2
 - https://git.zabbix.com/projects/ZBX/repos/zabbix/browse/templates/db/mysql_agent2
 * vmchaos03, 172.16.0.5, (only private ip) ubuntu, Linux by Zabbix agent active
-* vmsnmp03,  ubuntu (test true snmp), Linux by snmp
+* vmsnmp03,  ubuntu Linux by snmp

 We made a new zabbix and mysql for fun.